tenet-ac-za/safire.ac.za-website/content/safire/policy/participation/practice-note.md

 # May-vs-Must

-In general, the Participation Agreement and other SAFIRE documentation is drafted with the terms “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” used as described in [BCP 14](https://www.rfc-editor.org/info/bcp14).
+In general, the Participation Agreement and other SAFIRE documentation is drafted with the capitalised terms “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” used as described in [BCP 14](https://www.rfc-editor.org/info/bcp14).
 Most documents explicitly state this, but the Participation Agreement does not.

+> The following paragraph is rendered moot by the 2020 REN Master Service Agreement change making this explict.
+Nonetheless, its preserved here because the sentiment remains true.
+{.message-box}

 ~~Concern has been expressed about the use of the work "may" in §10.2 giving TENET the ability to make unilateral changes.
 This is not our intent, and the current use of "may" rather than "must" was an oversight.
 We've sought specific legal advice around this issue and TENET's own lawyers have advised that under common law, it is a fundamental requirement that agreements and amendments to agreements, are reached by consensus --- thus even the current wording would require resignature (which was our intent in any event).
 However we will happily give any institution that requires it a written undertaking as a separate annexure that substantive changes to the Participation Agreement MUST involve resignature.~~